uploadcare/uploadcare-wordpress/README.md

 ## Features

-* Upload any file (image, document, archive) of any size.
+* Upload files of any type (image, video, document, archive) and size (up to 5 TB).
-* Every uploaded image added to an article loads faster because Uploadcare automatically analyzes users' context and serve image tailored to their screens: resolution, quality, compression, density.
+* Every image you upload and insert in a post will load faster.
+Adaptive Delivery automatically analyzes users' context and serves images tailored to their screens: resolution, quality and compression, pixel density, etc.
 * Transfer your existing media library to Uploadcare risk free.
 * Upload from any device or cloud: Facebook, Instagram, Flickr, Google Drive, Evernote, Box, Skydrive, Dropbox, VK.
 * Custom CDN domain, secure control over who and when can upload files.
-* Compatible with default image editor.
+* Includes in-browser image editor for uploaded files, where you can crop, enhance, etc.

 ## Requirements